 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Low risk of petty crime exists throughout the country, mainly in crowded outdoor markets, parks, and on beaches.
+Moderate risk of petty crime exists throughout the country.

 Protests and demonstrations may infrequently occur and have the potential to turn violent without warning.